 Last week when Tim Tebow announced he was going to Florida, it was icing on the cake.
-It's certainly important when you know you have a quarterback of that quality already committed to the school you're looking at."
+It's certainly important when you know you have a quarterback of that quality already committed to the school you're looking at.

-Harvin had narrowed his options down to Florida and USC by mid-December, and by all accounts he may have chosen the Gators even if Tebow had shouted "ROLL TIDE" to ESPNnews on December 13.
-It was, after all, much closer to his family; in the same article, he talked about not wanting his mother to have to travel across the country to see him play.
+Harvin had narrowed his options to Florida and USC, and he may have chosen the Gators even if Tebow had shouted "ROLL TIDE" on December 13.
+It was much closer to his family; in the same article, he talked about not wanting his mother to have to travel across the country to see him play.

-Cameron Newton: Florida Gator
+Cam Newton: Florida Gator?

 Newton was the No. 28 prospect in the 2007 class, one of four five-star athletes Meyer landed that year.
 Florida's haul was monstrous: Newton, Brantley, Carlos Dunlap, Joe Haden, Aaron Hernandez, Major Wright, Chris Rainey, Ahmad Black, the Pouncey brothers, et cetera.
-This class played a huge role in Florida going 25-2 in 2008-09, but as we know, Newton made but a small contribution.
+This class played a role in Florida going 25-2 in 2008-09, but Newton made but a small contribution.

-Greg McElroy: Texas Tech Red Raider
+Greg McElroy: Texas Tech Red Raider?

 When Tebow committed to Florida, Shula and Alabama doubled down on their pursuit of a Texas Tech commit from Southlake Carroll (TX) High School.
-Greg McElroy had committed to Mike Leach and the Red Raiders in mid-September, but he visited Tuscaloosa in early-January and made the switch soon after.
-If Tebow comes to 'Bama, McElroy doesn't; instead, he becomes Graham Harrell's successor in Lubbock.
+McElroy had committed to Mike Leach in mid-September, but he visited Tuscaloosa in early-January and made the switch soon after.
+If Tebow comes to Bama, McElroy doesn't; instead, he becomes Graham Harrell's successor in Lubbock.

-Tim Tebow's ESPNnews cameo on December 13, 2005, was, in effect, the Butterfly Effect of championships.
-It made a somewhat direct impact on the 2006, 2008, 2009 and 2010 BCS championships, and it indirectly ended up costing a coach (Shula) his job and redirecting the career path of another (Saban).
+Tebow's ESPNnews cameo in December 2005, was the Butterfly Effect of championships.
+It made a direct impact on the 2006, 2008, 2009 and 2010 BCS championships, and it indirectly ended up costing a coach (Shula) his job and redirecting the path of another (Saban).